oasis-tcs/tosca-specs/tosca_2_0/multiplicity.md

 In the SD-WAN service template above, each of the site node instances has a relationship to a VPN node that can only be instantiated once.
 This is an example of a *many-to-one* relationship, which can be readily supported using existing relationship syntax.
-Of course, care must be taken to ensure that the capability in the single node that terminates the relationships allows multiple occurrences.

 ### One-to-Many Relationships